 If you are buying a travel or boat trailer, be sure that your Infiniti vehicle has the towing capacity to pull it.
-See the SPECIFICATIONS section of this guide or refer to your vehicle owner's manual for detailed information regarding the towing capacity of your specific vehicle.
+Refer to your vehicle owner's manual for detailed information regarding the towing capacity of your specific vehicle.
 Your vehicle owner's manual should ALWAYS be referenced before making any towing decisions.

 Naturally, you will want to buy the highest-quality equipment you can find for maximum towing safety.
 And if you plan to tow often, consider convenience.
 Quick-disconnect trailer light connectors and ratchet-type tie-downs, for example, make the job go faster and easier and are usually worth the extra small investment.
-Purchase towing items such as hitches and hitch balls only from your Infiniti dealer or a professional supplier of towing equipment.
+Purchase towing items such as hitches and hitch balls only from your Infiniti retailer or a professional supplier of towing equipment.